PotHix/pothix.github.com/content/post/2019-year-in-review.md

 * I still write posts on my blog using Markdown
 * I'm responsible for [Todoist](https://developer.todoist.com)
   and [Twist](https://developer.twistapp.com) documentation
-* I usually write long post in Emacs/Vim and then paste them to Twist
+* I usually write a long post in Emacs/Vim and then paste them to Twist

 There's no surprise that **Python** is the language I used the most this year, since we use Python for almost everything at [Doist](https://doist.com).